ldiego73/micro-lambda-api/README.md

   })
 ```

-When a action is not found it will return the following error: `ActionError`.
+When an action is not found it will return the following error: `ActionError`.

 ### Middleware => `ApiSocket`